fmerg/pymerkle/docs/tree.rst

     >>>

-Printing the trye displays it in a terminal friendly way, where nodes are represented by theyr hash value and left children are printed above the right ones.
+Printing the tree displays it in a terminal friendly way, where nodes are represented by theyr hash value and left children are printed above the right ones.